Photo gallery: A look back at Chief Allen through the years; plus, funeral details

 Two days of public services are planned for Chief Allen.

-Thursday, a public tribute to the chief will be held from 6 to 9 p.m. at the convention center in Downtown El Paso.
-Chief Allen will lie in state, allowing the public to pay their respects.
-The remembrance ceremony will include guest speakers from 6 to 7 p.m. who will remember and honor Chief Allen.
+Thursday, a public tribute to the chief was held from 6 to 9 p.m. at the Convention Center in Downtown El Paso.
+Chief Allen lied in state, allowing the public to pay their respects.
+The remembrance ceremony included guest speakers from 6 p.m. to 7 p.m. who will remember and honor Chief Allen.

-Parking at the convention center and the Union Plaza parking garage will be free for the tribute ceremony.

-The event will also include an opportunity for members of the community to offer hand-written or electronic condolences to Chief Allen’s family.
+The event also included an opportunity for members of the community to offer hand-written or electronic condolences to Chief Allen’s family.

 The funeral service will be followed by a procession to Evergreen East Cemetery.
 At the cemetery, full police honors will be rendered — including a three-volley salute, a last radio call and a presentation of the flag to the family.